-Replace existing fixtures containing HID lamps with new LED light fixtures.
+Replace existing fixtures containing high pressure sodium lamps with new LED light fixtures.
 This measure saves energy by installing LEDs, which use less power than other technologies with a comparable light output.

 In some cases, HID fixtures can be retrofit with screw-based LED lamps.
 Replacing an existing HID fixture with a new LED fixture will generally provide better overall lighting optics; however, replacing the HID lamp with a LED screw-in lamp is typically a less expensive retrofit.
-We recommend you work with your lighting contractor to determine which retrofit solution is best suited to your needs and will be compatible with the existing fixture(s).
+We recommend you work with your lighting contractor to determine which retrofit solution is best suited to your needs and will be compatible with the existing fixtures.
+Maintenance savings may also be achieved since LED lamps last longer than other light sources and therefore do not need to be replaced as often.